open-contracts/protocol/PROTOCOL.md

-## 2. The Oracle Enclave Image
+## 2. The Oracle Enclave <-> User interaction

-The oracle enclave image always exectues the same steps after it is started:
+When the user visits [our](https://github.com/open-contracts/open-contracts.github.io) (or any other) website conforming to our [client protocol](https://github.com/open-contracts/client-protocol), they connect to a registry that registered with the Verifier, and get forwarded by it to the cheapest available oracle enclave.
+Oracle and Registry providers can freely set their prices per submission.
+The oracle [enclave image](https://github.com/open-contracts/enclave-protocol/) always exectues the same steps after it is started:

  1. It connects to a registry enclave, goes through the attestation process and receives a signature of its public key from the registry and saves it for Step 8.
  2. It establishes a bi-directional WebSocket connection to a user (who was forwarded by the registry).
-All communication is encrypted via AES after an RSA key exchange based on the public key inside the attestation document.
+All communication is encrypted via AES after an RSA key exchange based on the Oracle's public key inside the attestation document.
 The enclave exposes a set of remote-procedure calls (RPCs) to the user's fontend, and vice versa.
  3. It asks the user to authenticate by signing random bytes, and lets the user upload an `oracle.py` script along with optional dependencies.
  4. It computes the `oracleHash`, which is the hash of the user-submitted `oracle.py` and its dependencies, and saves for Step 8.
  5. It installs the dependencies and runs the (untrusted) `oracle.py` script in a Python Virtualenv inside a [Firejail Sandbox](https://firejail.wordpress.com/)